 Welcome to Grats

-What if buildng a GraphQL server were as simple as adding annotations to your TypeScript code?
+What if building a GraphQL server were as simple as adding annotations to your TypeScript code?

 When you write your GraphQL server in TypeScript, your fields and resolvers are already annotated with type information.
 Grats leverages your existing type annotations to extract an executable GraphQL schema from your generic TypeScript resolver code.